saramariani/Data-Chromatix/README.md

 This colorization algorithm is intended to facilitate analysis of physiologic and non-physiologic time series.
 Future studies will help assess its utility.

-For illustrations and further information, please refer to the Data Chromatix PhysioNet page: https://physionet.org/physiotools/dchromatix/
+For illustrations and further information, please refer to the [Data Chromatix PhysioNet page](https://physionet.org/physiotools/dchromatix/).

 #### Sample Input
 Mandatory inputs to the function are: